Quafadas/dedav4s/rawDocs/ScalaVersions/scalaVersions.md

 ## Scala 2
 ### 2.13.6+
 _Should_ work through the forward compatibility mechanism.
-There's nothing fundamental about why it wouldn't work, there is simply limited resource availalbe for this project!
+There's nothing fundamental about why it could be cross compiled, there is simply limited resource availalbe for this project!

 So, there isn't really "support" for scala 2 per se, however... if you have scala 2.13.7, then the library may be used via the forward compatibility mechanism, so for almond / ammonite, or the equivalent SBT statment.